nickolasbradham/UWU-Interpreter/README.md

 You can create label lines (used by `gowtu`, `subwutine`, and `wumpif`) by starting the line with `!`.

-Look at `Example.uwu` for examples of all the features and commands.
+Look at `Examples` directory for examples of all the features and commands.

 ## Command List
 - `awway <subcommand>` Used for handling arrays.